Edited by Gary A. Debele

 Guardians Ad Litem in Custody Cases

-Federal and State History of Guardians Ad Litem; Appointment of Guardians Ad Litem in Custody Cases; Responsibilities of the Guardian Ad Litem in Custody Cases; Duties of the Guardian Ad Litem; Roles a Guardian Cannot Take On; Recommendations of the Guardian Ad Litem in Custody Cases; How to Prepare for Court; Special Issues in Custody Cases; Controversial Issues in the Role of the Guardian Ad Litem; National Guidelines for Guardians Ad Litem and Recommended Reading
+History of Guardians Ad Litem in Minnesota; Appointment of Guardians Ad Litem in Family Court Cases; Responsibilities of the Guardian Ad Litem in Family Court; Duties of the Guardian Ad Litem; Roles a Guardian Ad Litem Cannot Take On; Recommendations of the Guardian Ad Litem in Family Court Cases; How to Prepare for Court; Special Issues in Family Court Cases; Controversial Issues in the Role of the Guardian Ad Litem; National Guidelines for Guardians Ad Litem

 Best Interest Factors